 - Are they steadily getting worse, or are they sometimes better and sometimes worse?

-- Have you stopped doing certain activities, like managing finances or shopping because these activities were too mentally challenging?
+- Have you stopped doing certain activities, such as managing finances or shopping, because these activities were too mentally challenging?

-- Do you feel any sadder or more anxious than usual?
+- How is your mood?
+Do you feel depressed, sadder or more anxious than usual?

 - Have you gotten lost lately on a driving route or in a situation that's usually familiar to you?